-- 1. Layout all of the staking hardware around the tent: - a.
-6 stakes go to each corner location (place 90° apart and one at 45°). - b.
-2 stakes goes to the remaining grommet locations. - c.
-4 stakes go to each lace line location.
+- 1. Layout all of the staking hardware around the tent (minimum staking): - a.
+3 stakes go to each corner location (place two 90° apart and one at 45°). - b.
+1 stake goes to the remaining grommet locations. - c.
+2 stakes go to each lace line location. - 2.

-d.
-1 stake plate for each pair of stakes (3 at each corner, 2 at each lace line, 1 at each grommet location) 2.
 Place the stakes approximately 5' from the grommet locations.
-Drive all of the stakes into the ground vertically until approximately 6" of the stake is left exposed.
-2. If note a patchede a.
-Distribute 1 ratchet buckle with loop strap (A) and 1 loop strap (B) for every stake.
+Drive all of the stakes into the ground vertically until approximately 6" of the stake is left exposed. - 3.
+If using ratchets: - a.
+Distribute 1 ratchet buckle with loop strap (A) and 1 loop strap (B) for every stake (disregard if installing a rope tent). - b.

-3. If using ratchets:

-b.
 Attach the ratchet buckle with loop strap (A) to the stakes: turn the 6" loop at the end of the ratchet buckle with loop strap (A) inside out and pull the strap through the loop to create a noose and pull tight over the stake.